Treatment for a Child's Allergy to Dust or Pollen

 What are antihistamines?

 Antihistamines are used to ease or prevent symptoms of hay fever (allergic rhinitis) and other allergies.
 They prevent the effects of histamine.
 This is a substance the body makes during an allergic reaction.
 Newer antihistamines cause less drowsiness than older ones.
 Ask your healthcare provider which antihistamine you should give your child.
 Antihistamines come in tablet, capsule, liquid, or injection form.
-They are available both over-the-counter and by prescription.
+They are available both OTC and by prescription.

 What are decongestants?

 Decongestants treat nasal congestion and other symptoms of colds and allergies.
 They cause the blood vessels to narrow.
 This clears up of nasal congestion.
-Decongestants are available both over-the-counter and by prescription.
-The most often used forms are liquid, tablet, nasal sprays, or nose drops.
+Decongestants are available both OTC and by prescription.
+The most often used forms are liquid, tablet, nasal sprays, and nose drops.
 The AAP does not recommend oral decongestants for children.
 They can cause a faster heart rate, hyperactivity, anxiousness, and problems sleeping.
 Nasal spray or nose drops should be used for only a short time.
 Regular use of decongestants in any form can cause symptoms to get worse.
 That's because the body becomes dependent on the medicine.

 What are nasal steroids?